kruschid/refine-pocketbase-starter/README.md

 The default architecture is `linux/amd64`.
 Modify the `.github/workflows/build.yml` file if you want to self-host the Docker image on a Raspberry Pi or deploy to a server with an ARM architecture.

 Building multiple architectures (e.g., `linux/amd64,linux/arm64,linux/arm/v7`) simultaneously is also possible.
-Considerations for architecture and infrastructure are important for ensuring compatibility with your deployment environment.
+Considerations for architecture and infrastructure are important for ensuring compatibility with your environment.

 For deploying PocketBase on a Synology NAS, refer to this guide: [How to Install PocketBase on Your Synology NAS](https://rumjahn.com/how-to-install-pocketbase-on-your-synology-nas-step-by-step-guide/).